fastackl/sothebys/README.md

 - e.g. Kevin McCoy vs Timbl vs KSPEC

 #3.
 Expressiveness & Completeness
-- e.g. complete description of what the artwork is, vs what's referenced in the NFT
+- e.g. complete description of what the artwork is, cf what's only "referenced" in the NFT
 - e.g. Sotheby's website mentions a 10% royalty, but that's not recorded anywhere in the NFT
-- Arbitrary number AND types of assets (live websites, source code, 3d assets, licenses etc.)
+- **Arbitrary number AND types of assets (live websites, source code, 3d assets, licenses etc.)**
-- arbitrary number of platforms (e.g. Decentraland, Opensea, Snapchat etc.)
+- **Arbitrary number of platforms (e.g. Decentraland, Opensea, Snapchat etc.)**

 #4.
 Extensibility
 - ability to add information to the NFT, make it a living asset